NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Cloud Giant.md

     desc: "`pf2:1` (air,primal) The cloud giant solidifies some clouds, including fog or mist, around a creature that's already in a cloud up to 120 feet away.
 The target takes 3d8 bludgeoning damage (DC 30 Fortitude check save).
 If it fails its save, it treats clouds as difficult terrain for 1 round."

   - name: "Wind Strike"
     desc: "`pf2:2` (air,primal) The cloud giant Strikes a creature with their ranseur, surrounded in a roar of rushing air.
 On a hit, the target takes an additional 4d8 bludgeoning damage and is [[Conditions/Deafened|Deafened]] for 1 minute.
-Whether or not the Strike hits, each non-cloud giant within a 20-foot emanation, including the target of the Strike, is buffeted by roaring winds and must attempt a DC 30 Fortitude check saving throw.\n**Critical Success** The creature is unaffected.\n**Success** The creature takes 2d8 sonic damage.\n**Failure** The creature takes 4d8 sonic damage and is deafened until the end of its next turn.\n**Critical Failure** As failure, but double damage and also knocked [[Conditions/Prone|Prone]]."
+Whether or not the Strike hits, each non-cloud giant within a 20-foot emanation, including the target of the Strike, is buffeted by roaring winds and must attempt a DC 30 Fortitude check saving throw.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 2d8 sonic damage.\n\n**Failure** The creature takes 4d8 sonic damage and is deafened until the end of its next turn.\n\n**Critical Failure** As failure, but double damage and also knocked [[Conditions/Prone|Prone]]."

 ```